XcalableMP/manual/en/gmove.rst

 You can describe a communication for distributed arrays in the form of assignment statements by using gmove directive.

 There are three modes in gmove; "collective mode", "in mode," and "out mode."
-Whilte collective mode executes two-sided communication among the executing nodes, in/out modes execute one-sided communication among tasks with a task directive.
+While collective mode executes two-sided communication among the executing nodes, in/out modes execute one-sided communication among tasks with a task directive.
 While in mode uses get communication, out mode uses put communication.